Best Unicode Fonts for Discord Usernames and Bios

 𝕯𝖔𝖚𝖇𝖑𝖊 𝕾𝖙𝖗𝖚𝖈𝖐

-Double struck letters have a mathematical, academic look that's popular in tech, programming, and science communities.
+Double struck letters have a mathematical, academic look that's popular in tech, programming, and science communities on Discord.

 Vaporwave